 A particularly damaging combination for children is growing up in an environment of low warmth and high criticism – that is, parents/carers who switch unpredictably between helpless (neglectful) and hostile (abusive) care.

-Neglect can affect children of all ages.
+Neglect can affect children of all ages, including adolescents and older children.

 It is important to remember that neglect can be fatal to the child.